gunjan-bhatia1/System-Design/HLD/Foundation of Data Systems/Data Models and Query Languages.md

 * **Full text indexes** useful for LIKE queries
 * In case of **one-to-many** document db are diff from relational, but otherwise they are same.
 Either we perform join using document reference or further query to get data.

-TODO: Read about different indexes working
+TODO: Read about different indexes working will do in later in further chapters

 ### Relational vs document today